WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_3.10.png)

-Where possible, annotated domains are linked to their entries in the appropriate external database.
-As you saw in module 1, these often have useful descriptions of what is known about the domain.
-A good place to start to learn about protein domains is usually the InterPro website: follow the IPR000990 link in the InterPro column to learn more about the biology of protein.
+External references are the identifiers by which the gene (or transcript or protein, in this case) is known in other databases.
+These usually include RefSeq (the reference sequence database of the NCBI) and UniProt, and sometimes (though not in this case), WormBase ParaSite’s sister database, WormBase.

 * Click “External References” in the navigation menu.

 ![](figures/figure_3.11.png)

-External references are the identifiers by which the gene (or transcript or protein, in this case) is known in other databases.
-These usually include RefSeq (the reference sequence database of the NCBI) and UniProt, and sometimes (though not in this case), WormBase ParaSite’s sister database, WormBase.

 Another fast way to find out about the function of a gene’s product is to see which Gene Ontology (GO) terms have been associated with it.
 GO is a project that seeks to describe complex biology in a logical, hierarchical and computer-processable way.
 It is a controlled vocabulary, whereby proteins are associated with GO terms that describe their function.
 There are three aspects to GO: Cellular Component, Molecular Function and Biological Process.
 Cellular Component GO terms describe where a protein is localised (in the membrane, extracellular, in the nucleus etc).
 Molecular Function GO terms describe the biochemical activity of the protein.
 Biological Process GO terms describe the pathways and broader processes that the protein contributes to.